mindprogenitor/wiremock-freemarker-extension/doc/RequestObject.md

 ```
 The way the Map is constructed varies depending if it's for a json or an xml object.

+## Request Object for JSON Requests

+For any request parsed as a Json object, the request object will be a map containing an exact representation of the original json request, each attribute accessed hierarchically through a dot notation.

 As an example, if the `/test?name=Joe` endpoint had been called with a POST request having the following json body:
 ```json
 { "name" : "Joe",